William A. Catterall: Life and career

+Catterall died suddenly on February 28, 2024, at the age of 77, of a cardiac arrest.

 Honors and awards

-Catterall has been a fellow of the American Association for the Advancement of Science since 2010.
+Catterall was a fellow of the American Association for the Advancement of Science from 2010.

 In 2003, he received the 16th annual Bristol-Myers Squibb Award for Distinguished Achievement in Neuroscience Research, in recognition of his pioneering research into sodium and calcium channel proteins.

 In 2008, he was elected a Foreign Member of the Royal Society.
 Catterall was awarded the Canada International Gairdner Award in 2010.